14 15 As A Percentage

 Understanding Percentages: The Basics

 A percentage is a way of expressing a number as a fraction of 100.
-The word "percent" itself comes from the Latin "per centum," meaning "out of a hundred."
-Therefore, 14 out of 15 means we need to find what proportion of 100 represents the same ratio as 14 to 15.
+Now, the word "percent" itself comes from the Latin "per centum," meaning "out of a hundred. " That's why, 14 out of 15 means we need to find what proportion of 100 represents the same ratio as 14 to 15.
 This process involves converting a fraction into a percentage, which can be done through several methods.

 Method 1: The Direct Conversion Method